15 Decades Of Breakfast

 In the 2020s, the plant-based breakfast revolution gained momentum, reflecting a shift towards sustainable and ethical eating.
 Options like tofu scramble and almond milk lattes became increasingly popular.

-This trend continues to align with growing environmental awareness and a desire for healthier lifestyles.
-Plant-based breakfasts offer delicious alternatives to traditional animal products.
+This trend aligned with growing environmental awareness and a desire for healthier lifestyles.
+Plant-based breakfasts offered delicious alternatives to traditional animal products.